openshift-instruqt/instruqt/instruqt-tracks/developing-with-quarkus-getting-started-short/01-01-create-project/assignment.md

 ----

 `Step 6:`  Click the **Visual Editor** tab in the horizontal menu bar over the terminal window to the left.
 You'll see the code editor that is part of the interactive learning environment.

+In case you don't see the subdirectories under the */root/projects/quarkus* directory, click on the reload icon.

 ----